 - The ‘bed situation’ – some resorts are designed for ‘couples’ who share a bed (such as Check PricesCouples Resorts) and have only king-size beds….if you have single guests or members of your wedding party it could be an issue…while two females usually don’t mind sharing a bed, guys generally don’t like to.

-- The ‘single supplement’ – some resorts offer lower pricing for singles, others don’t…this could be an issue for anyone attending alone, unless they’re willing to share a room.
+- The ‘single supplement’ – typically prices are ‘per person’ so some resorts have different prices for singles (because a single means less revenue per room), while other resorts don’t…this could be an issue for anyone attending alone, unless they’re willing to share a room.

 Talk to your travel agent to find out these details for each resort on your ‘short list’: